“Mindfulness is the miracle by which we master and restore ourselves.”

 Sometimes, life throws curveballs and we struggle emotionally.
 Whether it’s not getting what we want, dealing with loss, or facing difficult circumstances, we’re always on the hunt for ways to feel better.

 The purpose of mindfulness is to reduce unnecessary suffering by becoming more aware of how your mind works and the world around you.
-By re-training your mind, you’ll also develop qualities like concentration, kindness, effort, and increased alertness.
+By re-training your mind, you’ll also develop qualities like concentration, kindness, compassion, empathy, resilience, patience, gratitude, and increased alertness.
+These qualities can positively impact your relationships, work, and overall well-being, helping you to live a more fulfilling life.

 Now, don’t get me wrong, mindfulness isn’t a magical door to happiness, but it can give you a solid foundation to build upon.
 By letting go of habits that bring unhappiness, such as anger, envy, and greed, you’ll also be able to let go of harmful behaviors.